Learnware-LAMDA/Learnware/docs/components/spec.rst

 Image data lives in a higher dimensional space than other data types.
 Unlike lower dimensional spaces, metrics defined based on Euclidean distances (or similar distances) will fail in higher dimensional spaces.
 This means that measuring the similarity between image samples becomes difficult.

 To address these issues, we use the Neural Tangent Kernel (NTK) based on Convolutional Neural Networks (CNN) to measure the similarity of image samples.
-As we all know, CNN has greatly advanced the field of computer vision and is still a mainstream deep learning technique.
+As we all know, CNN has greatly advanced the field of computer vision and is still a mainstream deep-learning technique.

 Usage & Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^